Share

 Disruptive behaviour in classes and pupils congregating in areas they shouldn’t be are just some examples of how kids can cause issues during the day.

 Looking to detect and deal with anti-social behaviour?
-Find out more about our range of school and classroom CCTV systems.
+Find out more about our range of school CCTV camera systems.

 Schools can face claims for a variety of reasons, such as compensation of stolen goods or parents taking action due to staff behaviour.